in Morocco:

 Generally yes, with reasonable precautions.
 Morocco is considered safe for tourists.
 For remote desert or mountain excursions, book reputable guided tours, use licensed taxis after dark, and carry adequate water.

-For accessible locations like Essaouira or urban Marrakech rooftops, no. For the Sahara, mountain treks, or remote locations, a licensed Ministry of Tourism guide such as Mouhssine ELIOUJ (Réf.
+For accessible locations like Essaouira or urban Marrakech rooftops, no. For the Sahara, mountain treks, or remote locations, a licensed Ministry of Tourism guide like Mouhssine ELIOUJ (Réf.
 2898) adds invaluable knowledge and cultural context.
 Contact him on WhatsApp.

 Ramadan 2026 runs 28 February–29 March.
 Many restaurants close during daylight hours, but sunset experiences remain beautiful — the iftar gathering at dusk adds a festive communal atmosphere.
-Book accommodation and tours well in advance if visiting during this period.
+Book accommodation and tours well in advance.

 The best sunsets in Morocco transcend natural phenomena — they represent a convergence of geography, light, culture, and human longing for beauty.
-Whether you find yourself atop Erg Chebbi’s dunes watching sand transform into gold, standing on Essaouira’s ramparts as ocean spray catches the final light, hiking toward Chefchaouen’s Spanish Mosque with the Rif Mountains unfolding below, or sharing mint tea on an Agafay terrace as colours shift overhead, you’re participating in an experience that humans have witnessed and celebrated for millennia.
+Whether you find yourself atop Erg Chebbi’s dunes watching sand transform into gold, standing on Essaouira’s ramparts as ocean spray catches the final light, hiking toward Chefchaouen’s Spanish Mosque, or sharing mint tea on an Agafay terrace as colours shift overhead — you’re participating in an experience that has captivated travelers for centuries.